 In addition to the planned activities, the Activity Director coordinates the monthly Resident Council meeting.
 This meeting may be attended by any resident wishing to participate and a community liaison that is voted on by the council.
 These meetings allow the residents to develop suggestions on improving services, discuss concerns and assist in the planning of future activities.
 Resident Council meetings also enhance and facilitate communication within the Skilled Care Unit, along with promoting friendships among the residents.

 Fairfield Memorial Hospital's comfort care is a patient-centered program of care for terminal patients and their families.
 Based on their needs, the following routine services related to the management of the terminal illness may be provided:

 Durable medical equipment, Family counseling services to family members during the time the patient is receiving care, and Bereavement support and counseling referrals are important services you can rely upon when you need them most.

-Fairfield Memorial Hospital’s Skilled Care unit is Medicare-certified and accredited by The Joint Commission.
+Fairfield Memorial Hospital’s Skilled Care unit is Medicare-certified and licensed by the Illinois Department of Public Health.